publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396.md

 >         “(1) such amendments are effective as of such date whether or not regulations implementing such amendments have been issued; and

->         “(2) Federal financial participation for medical assistance or child health assistance furnished under title XIX or XXI, respectively, of the Social Security Act \[this subchapter and subchapter XXI of this chapter\] on or after such date by a State in good faith reliance on such amendments before the date of promulgation of final regulations, if any, to carry out such amendments (or before the date of guidance, if any, regarding the implementation of such amendments) shall not be denied on the basis of the State’s failure to comply with such regulations or guidance.”
+>         “(2) Federal financial participation for medical assistance or child health assistance furnished under title XIX or XXI, respectively, of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq., 1397aa et seq.\] on or after such date by a State in good faith reliance on such amendments before the date of promulgation of final regulations, if any, to carry out such amendments (or before the date of guidance, if any, regarding the implementation of such amendments) shall not be denied on the basis of the State’s failure to comply with such regulations or guidance.”

  __Purpose__

 [Pub.
 L. 111–3, § 2][/us/pl/111/3/s2], Feb.
 4, 2009, [123 Stat.
 10][/us/stat/123/10], provided that:

-> “It is the purpose of this Act \[see Effective Date note above\] to provide dependable and stable funding for children’s health insurance under titles XXI and XIX of the Social Security Act \[subchapter XXI and this subchapter, respectively\] in order to enroll all six million uninsured children who are eligible, but not enrolled, for coverage today through such titles.”
+> “It is the purpose of this Act \[see Effective Date note above\] to provide dependable and stable funding for children’s health insurance under titles XXI and XIX of the Social Security Act \[[42 U.S.C.
+1397aa][/us/usc/t42/s1397aa] et seq., 1396 et seq.\] in order to enroll all six million uninsured children who are eligible, but not enrolled, for coverage today through such titles.”

  __Model of Interstate Coordinated Enrollment and Coverage Process__